torresjrjr/pdssg/README.md

 contents...
 ```

 ### Atom feeds

 [Atom][Atom] feeds are RSS-like feeds based on a newer, more-robust syndication
 format.
 They are essentially used just like [RSS][RSS] and referred to as such.
+Atom feeds allow readers to subscribe to a website's new content, like a blog.

   [Atom]: https://en.wikipedia.org/wiki/Atom_(Web_standard)
   [RSS]: https://en.wikipedia.org/wiki/RSS